 You may also have to update your existing resume into a CV, so be sure you know the difference between the two.

-You should also make sure the visa you have will allow you to work while you’re living abroad after graduating from college.
+You should also make sure the visa you have will allow you to work while living abroad after graduating from college.
 Some types of visas have restrictions when it comes to making money, or they require you to already have a job lined up before you arrive, so double check the rules before you plan to go overseas for work.

 If you’re a recent or soon-to-be college grad whose interested in living abroad, take the time to explore all your options and find the fit that’s best for you.